High Bay vs Low Bay Light Fixtures: What’s the Difference?

 There are more varieties of high bay lights.
 They can be used in LED, induction, metal halide, or fluorescent light fixtures.
 Types include round, linear, architectural, and grid-mount.

-High bay light fixtures have a larger range of applications, including industrial and manufacturing facilities, gymnasiums, community or recreation centers, airport hangars, and department stores or other commercial buildings.
+High bay light fixtures have a larger range of applications, including industrial and manufacturing facilities, warehouses, gymnasiums, community or recreation centers, airport hangars, and department stores or other commercial buildings.

 Differences Between High Bay and Low Bay Lights

 Some differences between high bay and low bay lights are:

 High bay lights are used to light up spaces whose ceilings are higher than 20ft from the floor and around 40ft.

 Also, for these lights to operate efficiently from this height, they need specially engineered reflectors in the case of HPS / MH bulbs and lens angles in the case of LED high bays.

 What this does is to ensure that the light gets to the floor evenly, and it is not wasted.

 On the other hand, low bay lights are intended for use in ceilings whose height is below 20ft from the ground.